What is the Average Personal Injury Settlement?

 Just Looking at Other Settlements and Verdicts Isn't Enough

 Determining the value of your own personal injury case by looking to the "average" injury settlement or verdict may be a futile task.
 While this may produce a certain number, that number is unlikely to have any bearing on your case at all.
 Each case has a variety of factors that need to be calculated to determine the range in which you can expect your case to settle.
 There are dozens of factors that can increase your case's value and dozens more that can diminish its value.

-Understanding which factors which can maximize or minimize your settlement amount and how to calculate each of those is crucial when you're trying to determine if you need a qualified personal injury lawyer or can handle your case alone.
+Understanding which factors can minimize or maximize your settlement amount and how to calculate each of those is crucial when you're trying to determine whether you need a qualified personal injury lawyer or can handle your case alone.
 So let's take a look.

 What Factors Should You Consider in Estimating Your Personal Injury Settlement Amount?

 There are a number of things to bear in mind when attempting to calculate the total value of your personal injury settlement.
 Here, we’re going to go through a number of the factors that can impact what your settlement will look like.